aatxe/pkgnx/README.md

 ## Using pkgnx ##
 Using pkgnx is really quite simple!
 The first step, of course, is to include the library as a dependency either by adding it to your classpath or adding it as a maven dependency.
 Once that's done, you can start coding away.
 The code itself is quite simple.

+You can use an eagerly-loaded NX File like so:
 ```java
     NXFile file = new EagerNXFile("path/to/file");
     // Do stuff, like...